OcelotBabou/Quartz/content/2-The World/Regions/Cities/Skugga Cave.md

 **Overview:**

-Skugga Cave, a spectacular subterranean complex within Sabhaile Forest, serves as the ancestral home of the Skugga Pack.
+Skugga Cave, a spectacular subterranean complex within [[Sabhaile Forest]], serves as the ancestral home of the Skugga Pack.
 This extensive cave system has been expertly transformed into a thriving village, showcasing the Skugga Pack's resourcefulness and deep connection to their environment.

 **Description:**